department-of-veterans-affairs/vets-website/content/pages/pension/index.md

 <div class="va-introtext">

 If you’re a wartime Veteran who meets certain age or disability requirements, and your income and net worth are within certain limits, you may qualify for monthly payments through our Veterans Pension program.
-If you're a survivor of a wartime Veteran, you may also qualify for monthly payments if your income and net worth are within certain limits.
+If you’re a survivor of a wartime Veteran, you may also qualify for monthly payments if your income and net worth are within certain limits.
 Find out if you can get this tax-free benefit.

 </div>